ValidateFin

 How do I validate an IBAN?

-IBAN validation requires four steps: (1) check the country code is a valid IBAN-adopting country; (2) check the total length matches the expected length for that country; (3) check the BBAN contains only valid characters for that country; (4) verify the mod-97 checksum: rearrange as BBAN + country code + '00', convert letters to numbers (A=10, B=11, etc.), divide by 97, and verify the remainder is 1.
+IBAN validation requires four steps: (1) check the country code is a valid IBAN-adopting country; (2) check the total length matches the expected length for that country; (3) check the BBAN contains only valid characters for that country; (4) verify the mod-97 checksum: move the country code and check digits (the first four characters) to the end, convert letters to numbers (A=10, B=11, etc.), take the result modulo 97, and verify the remainder is 1.

 Is IBAN the same as account number?